How to survive the newborn period

-Your first months as a new mother is a truly magical time.
+Your first weeks as a new mother are a rollercoaster of emotions.
 Equal parts shock and awe with a healthy dose of sleep deprivation and fluctuating hormones thrown into the mix, it can be very normal to feel as if you’ve really got no idea what you’re doing.

 Kirstin Bouse, clinical psychologist at Life Resolutions Morley and founder of The Conscious Mother’s Group echoes this sentiment.
 “It’s completely normal to feel as though you don’t know what you’re doing.
 Because you don’t,” she says.
 “We have this crazy expectation that motherhood is instinctual when in fact it simply isn’t.”

-Jackie Hall, founder of the Parental Stress Centre of Australia, author and counsellor cautions new mothers to not buy into the ‘perfect mother’ myth.
+Jackie Hall, founder of the Parental Stress Centre of Australia, cautions new mothers to not buy into the ‘perfect mother’ myth.
 “One of the best ways to eliminate the fear of being a bad mother is to stop comparing yourself to other mothers.
-Just because another mother has a baby who sleeps or feeds well, doesn’t mean you are a bad mother,” says Jackie.
+Just because another mother looks like they have a baby who sleeps or feeds well, doesn’t mean you are a bad mother,” says Jackie.

 If you find yourself sobbing on the couch for no apparent reason around day three to four post-birth, fret not.
 “Most women have the baby blues,” says Kirstin.
 “It’s a hormonal thing.”